lruslan/ansible-eos/docs/support.rst

 be found at https://github.com/arista-eosplus/ansible-eos/issues.

-For defect issues, please provide as much relevant data as possible as to what is causing the issue, if and how it is reproducable, the version of EOS and Ansible running.
+For defect issues, please provide as much relevant data as possible as to what is causing the issue, if and how it is reproducible, the version of EOS and Ansible running.

 For enhancement requests, please provide a brief description of the